MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgPrivilegedAccessRoleSetting.md

 ### -UserEligibleSettings
 The rule settings that are evaluated when a user tries to add an eligible role assignment.
 The setting is not supported for now.
-To construct, please use Get-Help -Online and see NOTES section for USERELIGIBLESETTINGS properties and create a hash table.
+To construct, see NOTES section for USERELIGIBLESETTINGS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGovernanceRuleSetting[]